AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 GSE  | 35,0  | 28,0  | 28,0  | 30,0  |
 WBSI  | 27,5  | 40,5  | 56,0  | 40,0  |

+The results show that patients are three different level groups based on variable values.